 - Please be sure that someone is always available to pick up your child immediately should they become ill at school.

-- If anyone in your family/household has a suspected or confirmed case of COVID-19 please notify the director immediately.
+- If anyone in your family/household has a confirmed case of COVID-19 please notify the director immediately.

-- Anyone that has a confirmed case, suspected case, or exposure to COVID-19 must abide by the following guidelines before returning to Little Oak.
+- Anyone that has a confirmed case, suspected case, or exposure to COVID-19 must contact the director before returning to Little Oak.

 - In the event that we have an exposure to COVID-19 (confirmed case) you will be notified immediately.